dan-fritchman/Thesis/content.md

 It includes:

-- Programmable circuit goals, each of which includes
-- A test suite, generally comprised of simulation-based testbenches
-- A scalar figure of merit, and
-- A set of constraints, including both performance requirements (e.g. "power < 1mW") and availability constraints, e.g. the device-set available in a particular implementation technology.
+- Programmable circuit goals, each of which includes a test suite, a scalar figure of merit, and a set of constraints, including both performance requirements (e.g. "max power 1mW") and availability constraints, e.g. the device-set available in a particular implementation technology.
 - A comprehensive database of past goals, attempts, and their results.
-- A designer-agent, which manipulates and evaluates circuits through a discrete action-space.
+- A designer-agent which edits and evaluates circuits through a discrete action-space.
-- An overseeing "boss", which provides the designer-agent with a stream of circuit-goals
+- An overseeing "boss" which provides the designer-agent with a stream of circuit-goals

 The designer-agent's performance is rewarded against a single metric: performance relative to the best existing figure-of-merit for the given goal.
 The designer-agent is therefore perennially incentivized to create "state of the art" circuits for each goal.